xari/xari-dev/content/blog/loops_vs_functions/index.md

 #### The problem

-The benchmark tests six functions that I wrote to solve the following algorithm problem.
+The benchmark tests seven functions that I wrote to solve the following algorithm problem.

 > Write a function that, given an array `A` of N integers, returns the smallest positive integer **(greater than 0)** that does not occur in `A`.
 >